-The C-ON input logic can be set using the application parameter for C-ON input logic.
+The C-ON input logic can be set using the "C-ON signal logic" parameter.

-- If the parameter for "Excite position at first current on" is set to "electrical angle 0°", the motor output shaft may move by a maximum of 3.6° when the C-ON input is turned ON. - When a system parameter is changed, the new parameter will be enabled after the power is cycled.
-If a 24 VDC power supply is used with the AC power input type, also cycle the 24 VDC power supply.
+• If the "Excite position at first current on" parameter is set to "Electrical angle 0°", the motor output shaft may move by a maximum of 3.6° when the C-ON input is turned ON.

+• When a system parameter is changed, the new parameter will be enabled after the power is cycled.
+If a 24 VDC power supply is used with the AC power input type, also turn on the 24 VDC power supply again.

 MEXE02 tree view Parameter name Description Initial value Sets the C-ON input logic.
-I/O C-ON signal logic [Setting range] 0: Normally open 1: Normally closed 0 Operation Excite position at first Sets the position at which the motor is excited after the power has been turned on.
-Excite position at first current on [Setting range] 0: Detected position 1: Electrical angle 0° 0
+I/O C-ON signal logic [ Setting range ] 0: Normally open 1: Normally closed 0 Evoite position at first Sets the position at which the motor is excited after the power has been turned on.
+Operation Excite position at first current on [Setting range] 0: Detected position 1: Electrical angle 0° 0